-AvePoint offered these capabilities and more.
-AvePoint’s Microsoft Gold Partner status and expertise in migration and the cloud were appealing to the University, and the Microsoft 365 training gateway sealed the deal.
+AvePoint’s Microsoft Gold Partner status and expertise in the cloud were also appealing to the University, and the Microsoft 365 training gateway sealed the deal.

-“We decided to partner with AvePoint because we trusted them to ensure our data migration was compliant, comprehensive, and quick,” says Steve.
+“We trusted AvePoint to ensure our data migration was compliant, comprehensive, and quick,” says Steve.
 “Beyond the 20-year success rate with migrations, AvePoint’s experience in user adoption and the off-the-shelf Microsoft 365 training were huge pluses.
 With it, we can quickly tailor a range of training content in line with the University’s needs and deliver them before the migration completes, ensuring our users are properly and successfully onboarded.”

 AvePoint started the project with a discovery, identifying important, relevant, and sensitive content.
 This provided Kingston University with insight into what content needed to be migrated into M365 and how to manage that data moving forward, in support of the University’s strategy and compliance.